Skip to main content

 Learning Outcomes

-Throughout the semester, students will have the opportunity to advance their understanding and capacity in each of the four development areas: human connection, social and personal identity, intentional communication, and collaborative change.
+Throughout the semester, students will have the opportunity to advance their understanding and capacity in each of the four development areas: human connection, dimensions of difference, intentional communication, and collaborative change.
 At the successful completion of the course, students will be able to:

 Frequently Asked Questions